Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 4. Practice active listening and don't be afraid of silences

 During the test, it's crucial to maintain a neutral and unobtrusive stance.
-Allowing the participant to navigate tasks independently, including moments of search and struggle, yields invaluable insights.
+Allowing the user to navigate tasks independently, including moments of search and struggle, yields invaluable insights.
 Jin says "Make sure to refraining from reacting to participants' actions, whether they encounter ease or difficulty.
 Instead, remain curious and attentive to their behavior."

 Jin also advises against providing hints, likening it to taking control of the task yourself.
-If a participant appears uncomfortable, reassure them that there are no right or wrong answers, no judgment, and no pressure involved in the process.
+If a person appears uncomfortable, reassure them that there are no right or wrong answers, no judgment, and no pressure involved in the process.

 5. Encourage Thinking Aloud